truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSnapshots.md

 To create snapshot tasks that occurs on a schedule:

-Click **EXPLORE** on the system card found on the dashboard, then select a pool on that system.
+Find the system card on the dashboard and click **EXPLORE**, then select a pool.

 Next, click on a dataset you want to snapshot, then click **CREATE SNAPSHOTS**.